The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in San Benito County?

-San Benito County, California has 4 public high schools, along with 4 middle schools and 17 elementary schools.
+San Benito County, California has 4 public high schools, serving approximately 3,672 students.

 What is the largest school district in San Benito County?